pendyalasyam/systemdesign/README.md

 Yes
 #### Scenario 1: Posgres-01 is master and Postgres-02, Postgres-3 are followers.
 Postgres-02, Postgres-03 gone down.
 System is still available.
 After some writes Postgres-01 also gone down.
 Postgres-02 , Postgres-03 came up.
 Is system available now?
 If system is available there will be data loss right?
 No. The system wont be up until Postgres-01 comes back.
 When writes are happening on postgres-01, the latest LSN information is maintained by patroni in etcd.
 So even when postgres-02, postgres-03 come back, patroni identifies they dont have latest information so they can not become master.
 So system will be still down .
 Once Postgres-01 comes back.
 It will be master and system continues from there.

+# Replication vs Partitioning:
+Replication:

+* By replicating data in multiple nodes, if node goes down we can bring up other replica and serve the data.
+So availability will be improved.
+* If master node crashes, then all users will be impacted until one of follwer node is promoted.
+* By replicating data in multiple nodes, writes can be done on one server and reads can be done on another server.
+So performance of whole app can be improved.

+Partitioning:

+* By partitioning data, we can keep data belong to same context on different nodes.
+Means if we can keep max X amount of data on one node, ideally we can keep max X amount of data of specific context in single node.
+But if data is growing replication will not help because all replicas will have same data and so all replicas can be filled up.
+By partitioning data, if there are n nodes, then we can keep n * X of data on n instances.
+So we are improving scalability.
+* We can redirect traffic related to particular data towards the partition where that data is available.
+So we are improving performance also.
+* If we one partition crashes, only users those dependent on that partition data will be impacted. impact is reduced.
+* If partitioning is paired with replication, if partition crashes then traffic can be redirected to replica.
+Till the  new replica is elected as master, only users belonging to that partition data will be impacted.

+In All....
+Replication is for availabilty & Read performance             and            Partitioning is for scalability and minimal impact.